kimberlythomas/203-accelerate/wp-content/plugins/simple-social-buttons/readme.txt

 9. Social Share buttons on flyins.

 == Changelog ==

+= 4.0.3 - 2023-01-19 =
+* Enhancement: Added a filter `ssb_button_attrs` that can be used to update the attributes of social buttons.
+* Compatibility: Compatible with WordPress 6.1

 = 4.0.2 - 2022-06-23 =
 * Enhancement: Update the show/hide icon position in sidebar.